-Create and Upload Annotations Using the Unity Editor
+Create and upload annotations using the Unity editor

 Before you begin

-Be able to use Mega Studio in Unity
+- Ability to use Mega Studio in Unity

-Import the model file into Unity.
+- Import the model files into Unity.

 Tip